DinMo

 Data Activation

-Real-time data access and updates in CDP
+Real-time data access and updates in a CDP

 Impact on marketing strategy

-Improving the customer experience through CRM
+Enhancing the customer experience with a CRM

 Which solution for which need?

-When to prioritize CRM usage
+When to prioritise a CRM

-• Analyze performance through key indicators.
+• Analyse performance using key indicators.

-When to choose a CDP
+When to opt for a CDP

 • Comply with data protection regulations.